Saturday, June 22, 2024

 “Not forsaking the assembling of ourselves together, as in the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.”
 Hebrews 10:25

 The following Wednesday afternoon, Pastor’s wife, Marcella, had invited some of the ladies over for tea.
-At which, Barb, though she’d a pleasant time – had experienced one of those “before and after” moments.
-Of which she’d made a mental note to tell it to her diary – which, another before-and-after – had before been kept on nice sheets from Purveyors.
-Now after, her diary – when she’d any time for it – was written upon lumpy greenish uneven sheets, she’d managed to make herself.
+At which, Barb, though she had a pleasant time – had experienced one of those “before and after” moments.
+Of which she had made a mental note to tell it to her diary – which, another before-and-after – had before been kept on nice sheets from Purveyors.
+Now after, her diary – when she had any time for it – was written upon lumpy greenish uneven sheets, she had managed to make herself.
 Needful to say, her old diary was scattered among the things she and others had lost to the gulch.
 The tea?
-She’d attended such, before.
-Before, the lady’s tea service had been a complete set – from what she’d gathered, the honey container, one of the cups, and two other missing pieces were…well, probably with Barb’s old diary.
-Before, the women had worn their best dresses; now, the only “best dresses” were those the least faded and threadbare.
-Before, the ladies had worn reasonably nice sandals.
+She had attended such, before.
+Before, the lady’s tea service had been a complete set – from what she had gathered, the honey container, one of the cups, and two other missing pieces were…well, probably with Barb’s old diary.
+Before, the women had worn their best dresses; now, the only “best dresses” were those the least faded.
+Before, the ladies had worn nice sandals.
 Now, some were barefoot.
-Including Barb, for she’d only one good pair, but with her feet and ankles so swollen, she could not fit into them, nor into her old ones.
+Including Barb, for she had one good pair, but with her feet and ankles so swollen, she could not fit into them, nor into her old ones.

 The function, to Barb – and perhaps to a few of the other ladies – was, in a way, rather sad.
 It was as if, each of the ladies were grasping at civilization’s last strands.
 Yet Barb questioned herself – a question she, more than a few times, had asked herself: Was she overthinking?
 Either way, she tabled her thoughts, of which later she could DearDiary.
 New word in Purveyors had been, “therapeutic.”
 Sure, it was but a sales pitch – dressed as medical science - to get women to buy parchments.
 Be that as it may, Barb had pitched more than a few coppers in that direction – and as far as she was concerned – call DearDiarying, what ye will, she felt furlongs more comfortable confiding on paper, than to people.
 People had their own problems, and surely didn’t need any of hers.

 The lemon cakes?
 Oh, those lovelies hadn’t changed.
 With her stomach acting up again, rendered the slices being too large.
 Instead, Barb had chosen a smaller treat.
-She’d also been the first to leave.
-Since, she’d lived but a short distance from the Pastor and Marcella, walking home wasn’t an issue.
-One of the older women, who’d sprained her ankle, was walking with a cane, had stood up; with a good-natured jibe, she spoke.
+She also had been the first to leave.
+Since, she lived but a short distance from the Pastor and Marcella, walking home wasn’t an issue.
+One of the older women, who had sprained her ankle, was walking with a cane, had stood up; with a good-natured jibe, she spoke.
 “I’ll see you home, lest that young andy be about, looking for a honey.”
 Barb took the jibe as it was intended – and also the older woman’s offer.
 Barb was tuckered, and just wanted to get home, and lay down for a just a bit, before starting supper.

 “Then he is gracious unto him, and saith, Deliver him from going down to the pit: I have found a ransom.
 His flesh shall be fresher than a child’s: he shall return to the days of his youth: He shall pray unto God, and he will be favourable unto him: and he shall see his face with joy: for he will render unto man his righteousness.”
 Job 33:24-26